Ayushch12/Buld-a-secure-REST-API/README.md

   npm start
 ```

-Before accessing the app :
+Before accessing the Application  :

 ```bash
    you'll need to create a .env file in the root directory (back folder).